10 day Thailand itinerary: 10 days in Thailand – where to go, what to do in Thailand in 10 days, and what to see in Thailand in 10 days

 Please, just keep in mind that there are two airports in Bangkok: Bangkok’s Suvarnabhumi Airport and Don Muang Airport.

 Air Asia, Thai Lion Air, and Nok Air fly from Krabi International Airport to Bangkok’s Don Muang Airport, while Bangkok Airways and Thai Airways fly to Suvarnabhumi Airport.
 The distance between Don Muang Airport and Suvarnabhumi Airport is 45 km, but they are well-connected by shuttle buses.
-Again, please take care of which airport you are flying off Thailand!
+Again, please take care of which airport you are flying to off Thailand!

 MAP OF 10 DAY THAILAND ITINERARY